-With their 120 million albums sold, their many eternally beautiful lyrics like Brothers in Arms, Romeo and Juliet, Sultan of Swing, Tunnel of Love and Walk of Life and their domination of UK and US music charts from the late 1970s to the early 1990s, Dire Straits have been and will always remain one of the greatest British bands in rock history.
+With their 120 million albums sold, their iconic songs Brothers in Arms, Romeo and Juliet, Sultan of Swing, Tunnel of Love and Walk of Life and their domination of UK and US music charts from the late 1970s to the early 1990s, Dire Straits have been one of the greatest British bands in rock history.

-Formed in 1977 by brothers David and Mark Knopfler with the addition of drummer Pick Withers and bassist John Illsley, disbanded in 1988, reformed in 1991 and then eventually dissolved in 1995, in addition to having played live to over seven million people on their final global tour, the quartet also took part in two music events that have made history: the Nelson Mandela 70th Birthday Tribute Concert in 1988 and the 1985 Live Aid concert to raise funds for famine relief in Ethiopia which hosted artists like David Bowie, Paul Young and Spandau Ballet, and – most famously -, was the scene of one of the most magnificent performances of all time by Freddie Mercury and Queen.
+Formed in 1977 by brothers David and Mark Knopfler with the addition of drummer Pick Withers and bassist John Illsley, disbanded in 1988, reformed in 1991 and then eventually dissolved in 1995, in addition to having played live to over seven million people on their final global tour in 1991-1992, the quartet also took part in two legendary London music events: the Nelson Mandela 70th Birthday Tribute Concert in 1988 and the 1985 Live Aid concert to raise funds for famine relief in Ethiopia which hosted artists like David Bowie, Paul Young and Spandau Ballet and had famously been the scene of one of the most magnificent performances of all time by Freddie Mercury and Queen.

 In My Life in Dire Straits: The Inside Story of One of the Biggest Bands in Rock History, Dire Straits bass guitar player John Illsley discusses the inside story of the band’s success, recounting their rise from London pubs up to the peak of their success playing at the Madison Square Garden in New York in 1985.

-Sounds great.
-You know, I’m a big fan of Dire Straits music.
+John, I’m a big fan of Dire Straits’ music.

-Oh, well.
-Of course.
-In my case, I wasn’t even born at the time, but I still really love the songs.
+In my case, I wasn’t even born at the time, but I really love the songs.

-Well, I mean, it’s quite interesting what I’ve found over the last few months.
-Actually, since the book came out, I got a lot of responses from younger people, actually, who had just discovered the music, and it’s rather to talk to people who are now listening to it – as well as people of my age who are still listening to it.
+It’s quite interesting what I’ve found over the last few months.
+Actually, since the book came out, I got a lot of responses from younger people who had just discovered the music, and it’s rather to talk to people who are now listening to it – as well as people of my age who are still listening to it.
 So it’s great that the music feeds into all different ages.
 You know, that’s very pleasing.
 I think that’s very, very interesting.
 I don’t think there’s a lot of music that does that, so it’s nice to be part of that.

 There is some good stuff around but I think it is probably the fault of the business side of things.
 In the music business, they want to maximise their reach, so they keep repeating themselves and doing the same formula.
 So there’s not much possibility for different kinds of music to come out.
-I think the biggest thing has been in the rap and the black community, you know, which I think has really changed things a lot.
+I think the biggest thing has been in the rap and the black community, which I think has really changed things a lot.
 The pop music scene is quite sterile, I find it rather repetitive, so it’s not really for me, but a lot of people love it.
-So, I mean, I think you’ve got to have to sort of let people enjoy music in the way they do… you know, it’s a big subject.
+So, I mean, I think you’ve got to have to sort of let people enjoy music in the way they do.
+It’s a big subject.

-Why did you write this book and what should Dire Straits’ fans expect from it?
+Why did you write the book and what should Dire Straits fans expect from it?

 How do you feel when you hear one of your songs playing on the radio?